 Start your morning with some form of exercise along the Scioto Mile, a picturesque downtown grouping of public parks and trails on the east bank of the Scioto River.
 There are many options for sightseeing in the area, including the use of rental bikes available at a reasonable cost at the CoGo bike stations.
 As a runner, I enjoyed an invigorating early morning jog while taking in the beautiful downtown riverviews.
 I love the iconic Main Street Bridge which is an inclined single-rib-tied arch bridge which opened in 2010 and the Rich Street Bridge which looks most glorious when lit up at night.

 Based on the timing of the OSU football game, go for breakfast or lunch at the North Market (59 Spruce St), a classic downtown public market and food hall with a variety of restaurants.
 The original location of Jeni’s Ice Cream is here.
 Jeni’s has expanded throughout the midwest and is a crowd favorite.
 Rumor has it that the shop opened during an OSU/Michigan rivalry game and Jeni completely sold out of her ice cream!
-A few other favorites are Lan Viet Market for Vietnamese food and Dos Hermanos for tacos.
+A few other favorites are Lan Viet Market for Vietnamese food, Dos Hermanos for tacos, and Hoyo’s Kitchen for Somali food.
+Columbus has the second largest Somali population in the U.S., so try it while in the area.
 The North Market Spices is another shop worth browsing.

 If the schedule permits, plan on attending a big time Big Ten football game at Ohio State, and try to get there early, as parking is limited.
 You will get caught up in the art of pre-game tailgating on the way to the game.
 If you are not tailgating, another option is to try the vendors.
 The stadium is called the horseshoe or the “shoe” and seats over 100,000 enthusiastic fans.
 Get inside before kickoff so that you can get acclimated and check out some of the pageantry such as the band, the cheerleaders, the teams entering the stadium to raucous fans, and the singing of the National Anthem.
 The OSU campus also houses a modern art museum, Wexner Museum (1871 N High St).
 You can get a tour of the stadium (info here).